nus-cs2103-AY2425S1/ip/docs/README.md

 ---
 ## Adding deadlines: `deadline`

 The `deadline` command allows you to add tasks with a deadline to your task list.
 You can specify the task description, followed by the `/by` keyword and the deadline.
-Duck will store and track this task until the deadline.

 **Format:** `deadline DESCRIPTION /by DATE`
 - `DESCRIPTION` is the description of the task you want to add.